Autoscaler/autoscaler/autoscale-dockerswarm-container/README.md

-# Autoscaler Docker Swarm Service Deployment
+# Autoscaler Docker Swarm Service Container

 This repository consists of the source to build a pre-defined CAF approved container that includes the CAF autoscale application along with